vecz-akos/vexed-game/README.md

 This is a retro puzzle game's replica.
 You can try the original game [here](https://www.addictinggames.com/puzzle/vexed).

-This project is under development.
+This project was created with Eclipse IDE.